shoooe/derive/README.md

 };
 ```

-We can derive a subset of its properties (and extend them via):
+We can derive a subset of its properties via:

 ```typescript
 type Result = Derive<